tomosterlund/qalendar/docs/migration.md

 To achieve this, simply keep passing the `isCustom` property to the event you want to customize, but now additionally add the scoped named slot `#monthEvent`.
 A basic example of how this can be implemented, can be seen in: https://github.com/tomosterlund/qalendar/blob/master/development/cypress/CustomizedEvents.vue

 Additionally, it is now possible to disable the use of custom events per calendar mode.
 For this, please add the configuration option `disableCustomEvents` which takes an array with 0 or more of the following values: `day`, `week`, `month`.

+## Side note on build output

+For being able to support older applications and browsers as well, the build output was now changed from ESNext to ES2019.
+This should, however, not affect any applications already using the library, merely extending its domain of usage.